curt-lab/Capstone-Project-24.1-Final-Report/README.md

 The UCI dataset contains red Vinho Verde wines from Northern Portugal.
 Each of the wines is defined by 11 physical/chemical characteristics and then given a score between 0 and 10 by wine judges.
 0 is terrible and 10 is outstanding wine.
 In the actual dataset all of the wines judged fall  in the range of 3 to 8.

-See excerpt below:

 In my research, there were very few datasets that could even come close to this in terms of the number of quantitative features of the wine and the resulting target value of a human rating (score).
 The majority of datasets only quantify residual sugars and alcohol content.
 Those simple features, while very influential, do not provide enough information to separate high quality from low quality wines.

-As you can see from the correlation heat map there are a number of features that have a strong impact (positive and negative correlation) on the resulting quality rating.

-The heatmap shows strong positive correlation to alcohol and residual sugars, and also other factors such as sulphates, citric acid, and fixed acidity.
-Note, also there is noteworthy negative correlation to volatile acidity, total sulfur dioxide, density, and chlorides.
-So, it is pretty clear a more extensive set of variables (features) would produce a better result.

 4. Data Preprocessing/Preparation:
 Preparing the data was more straightforward than some of the datasets I have worked with throughout the course.
 As noted in the accompanying Jupyter notebook, I ran through the steps to ensure there was no missing data or null values.
 I also checked for duplicate data and initially it appeared that there were some (240 samples of 1599), however after researching it and finding that each of those samples represents an independent observation (wine sample being judged) it would be best to keep them, otherwise information would be lost.